Bira/octopus-carnival/_drafts/dfrpg-adventurers-bard.md

 personal interaction.

 They also have two levels of Bardic Talent, the bard spellcasting trait.
-That lets them use a subset of wizard spells (from the Communication and Empaty, Mind Control, and Sound colleges).
+That lets them use a subset of wizard spells (from the Communication/Empathy, Mind Control, and Sound colleges).
 It's also a prerequisite for Bard-Song powers.

 They have a further 60 points to spend on customizable advantages, which include